 Greek Yogurt with Fresh Fruit

 Hello, summer!
 Don’t mind me, but this healthy snack idea gives me major picnic on a flower field type of vibes.
 It’s refreshing, delicious, and delicate.
 Expectant mothers can really benefit from it, too!
 Greek yogurt is a fantastic source of calcium, iodine, potassium, protein, probiotics, and B12.
 Many studies show probiotic “milk” consumption has benefits during pregnancy like reducing childhood allergies.
+You can also try cottage cheese with fresh fruit if you don’t like greek yogurt.

 Plus, the fresh fruits provide lots of fiber and water.
 These are extremely good for you and your growing baby!
 Of course, the snack will change depending on which fruit you use, but you can expect to consume around 200 calories when eating it if you eat about 1 cup of fruit.